aryelgois/Medools/README.md

 # Setup

 Before using this framework, you need a config file somewhere in your application.
 This file setups some data for [catfan/Medoo].
-Use this [example][config_example].
+Follow this [example][config_example].

 Also, you need to include this line in the beginning of your code: